Home icon Free Home Survey

 The media giant’s internal disability network, 4Purple, fosters open conversation about disability in order to promote, educate and inform on a wide variety of disability-related topics.
 They also train each staff member in mental health first aid.

-Channel 4 also makes inclusion and acceptance a priority in the workplace, encouraging staff members to ask questions and speak candidly about their experiences with disabilities.
+Channel 4 also makes inclusion and acceptance a priority in their disability-friendly workplaces, encouraging staff members to ask questions and speak candidly about their experiences with disabilities.
 In 2018, the company also published a guide for the broadcast sector on employing disabled talent.

 Their ambition is that by 2023, 12% of their workforce will be made up of people with a disability.